-If you do not have traditional qualifications, you may be eligible for entry on the basis of Accredited Prior (Experiential) Learning (APL/APEL).
+If you do not have traditional qualifications, you may be eligible for entry on the basis of Recognition of prior learning (RPL).
 We also consider applications for entry with advanced standing.

 Programme aim(s)

 By the end of this programme, you will be an independent user of BSL (CEFR level B2), and will be at a standard where you will be able to take your Signature Level 3 BSL awards if you wish.
 You will understand the main issues faced by Deaf people from historical and social perspectives, and have an appreciation of how to conduct ethical and effective research with Deaf people and communities.